 Food Standards Australia New Zealand relies on expertise from both inside and outside the agency.
 This expertise is vital in the risk analysis

-FSANZ has staff with expertise in a broad range of scientific disciplines, including toxicology, nutrition, food technology, microbiology, biotechnology, public health, immunology, chemistry, mathematical modelling, epidemiology, social science and regulatory analysis.
+FSANZ has staff with expertise in a broad range of scientific disciplines, including toxicology, nutrition, food technology, microbiology, biotechnology, public health, immunology, chemistry, mathematical modelling, epidemiology, behavioural and social science and regulatory analysis.
 Our expertise enables us to deal with a broad range of food regulatory issues, using the risk analysis

 framework.
 FSANZ has specialised risk assessment and risk management units.
 Our risk management units include staff with expertise in the use of food labelling as an effective risk management tool.

 Our staff have experience working in different sectors including academia, industry, public health and policy, and food safety enforcement.
 They continue to strengthen their external links through membership of professional associations at both national and international levels and through participation in forums such as the Regulatory Science Network (RSN),